 - 7) The national consortium leader sends "invitations" to further partners of the project via the eCall system as soon as possible.
-These partners receive an e-mail with a link to their respective "Partner Proposal" for the proposal in question. - 8) Each further project partner registers on the eCall system (if this has not already been done earlier), and creates or updates the master data of their organisation. - 9) Each further project partner draws up the information on their respective partner proposal. - 10) Each further project partner fills in their complete information in the partner proposal and submits their partner proposal (This submission by the partner is a prerequisite for the submission of the Full Proposal by the national consortium leader). - 11) Subsequently, the proposer submits the complete proposal electronically before the expiry of the submission deadline. - 12) The proposer and each further project partner print out the respective project summary "Print View" in English for themselves and sign them with their authorised company signature.
-The proposer sends the original versions of the collected signed print views to the FFG on paper.
+These partners receive an e-mail with a link to their respective "Partner Proposal" for the proposal in question. - 8) Each further project partner registers on the eCall system (if this has not already been done earlier), and creates or updates the master data (including annual accounts of the last three years, and Certificate of Registration of the participating Austrian enterprises) of their organisation. - 9) Each further project partner fills in their complete information in the partner proposal and submits their partner proposal (This submission by the partner is a prerequisite for the submission of the Full Proposal by the national consortium leader). - 10) Subsequently, the proposer submits the complete proposal electronically before the expiry of the submission deadline.

-The submission deadline for Pre-proposals is 6 May 2009, 12:00 noon.
+The submission deadline for Pre-proposals is 12 April 2010, 12:00 noon.

-The submission deadline for Full Proposals is 10 July 2009, 12:00 noon.
+The submission deadline for Full Proposals is 5 July 2010, 12:00 noon.

 The completed application documents have to be submitted electronically (eCall) by this date.
+It is not requested to send signed proposals or ecall print views on paper to the FFG.